Daniel-Mietchen/ideas/README.md

 # Quotes about ideas

 I find it inspiring to browse through collections of quotes around ideas and related concepts.
-A good starting point here is [https://en.wikiquote.org/wiki/Ideas Wikiquote].
+A good starting point here is [Wikiquote](https://en.wikiquote.org/wiki/Ideas).

 # Files in this repo